VAMS: Verifiable Auditing of Access to Confidential Data: Introduction

 This raises questions about who performs the audit and how the auditor can be assured that the records they see are accurate.
 If individuals at risk of their personal data being misused do not trust that the auditor is faithfully carrying out their duties then the goal of the audit will not be achieved.
 However, because of the sensitivity of personal data and the records containing the justification for data being processed, not everyone can act as an auditor.
 Even if it was possible to find an organization whose audit would be widely accepted, an audit based on tampered records would not be reliable.

-When actions are taken on the basis of this data, integrity of the data is also important.
-Whether making a medical treatment decision or conducting legal proceedings, relying on tampered data may lead to severe consequences.
+The integrity of the data that is accessed is also important when actions are taken based on this data.
+When making a medical decision or conducting legal proceedings, relying on tampered data can have severe consequences.
 It may be possible to refer back to the organization that collected the data to verify its integrity, but if that organization no longer holds the data or has gone out of business, such verification is not possible.
 Digital signatures can provide some confidence that data is genuine, but if the private key is compromised then any data signed by that key is subject to doubt, even if it was created before the point of key compromise.

-In this paper we propose a system, \sysname, to verify that audits are performed faithfully and are based on accurate records of how personal data was accessed, while protecting the privacy of the individuals and organizations involved.
-Furthermore, \sysname allows the integrity of personal data to be verified and demonstrated, when necessary.
+To improve on the current situation, we propose \sysname, a system that enables transparent audits of access to data requests.
+This is achieved by allowing auditors to verify the integrity of the data they see and publish audits that can be publicly verified without compromising the privacy of the parties involved, as well as allowing individuals to audit requests for data that relates to them.